SEO – What is it, do I need it and how do I get it?

-2) Content - The content you put on your various pages needs to be guided by the key words that your think your visitors will be searching for, but it also still needs to read well to provide the information the visitors need.
+2) Content – The content you put on your various pages needs to be guided by the keywords that you think your visitors will be searching for, but it also still needs to read well to provide the information the visitors need.

 3) Location – If your service is location based (or it can be) include the location if possible, this will enable people who tend to search for a region/town/city to pick you up much more easily.

 4) Domain Names – If your keyword can’t sit in your primary domain (e.g. www.mycompany.com) buy a second one and point it at your website (i.e. www.ism-webservices.com, your website hosting company can help with this).

 5) Meta tags – While the use of these are less important than they used to be, getting the meta keywords, meta description and title tags correct will assist in some search engines rankings, but will also provide legible listings that will enable potential visitors to identify the contents of the page.